ilyapuchka/Dependency-Injection-in-Cocoa/UIKonf.md

 ---

+## Dependency Injection is a means to an end

+^ The same is true for DI itself.
+Be rational about where to apply it and what parts of your system you need to decouple.
+Don't try to solve problems that you don't have yet.
+Maybe you will never have them or the way that you solved them now will not fit when you really face them.
+At the end DI is just a means to an end, like any other pattern or technology that we use.
+It is not a goal itself.

+---

-^ In the end I want to mention some useful resources where you can find more about DI and some related topics.
+^ In the end I want to mention some usefull resources where you can find more about DI and some related topics.

 # Links